-We have reviewed the enclosed financial information of Clal Insurance Enterprises Holdings Ltd. and its subsidiaries (hereinafter: the "Group"), which includes the condensed interim consolidated statement of financial position as of March 31, 2019, as well as the condensed interim consolidated statements of income, comprehensive income, changes in equity and cash flows for the periods of three months then ended.
-The Board of Directors and Management are responsible for preparing and presenting the financial information for this interim period, in accordance with IAS 34, "Interim Financial Reporting", and in accordance with the disclosure requirements set by the Commissioner of Capital Markets, Insurance and Savings, pursuant to the Control of Financial Services Law (Insurance), 1981, and are also responsible for compiling financial information for this interim period in accordance with Chapter IV of the Securities Regulations (Periodic and Immediate Reports), 1970, to the extent that these regulations apply to a corporation which consolidates insurance companies.
-Our responsibility is to express a conclusion with respect to this interim financial information, based on our review.
+We have reviewed the enclosed financial information of Clal Insurance Enterprises Holdings Ltd. and its subsidiaries (hereinafter: the "Group"), which includes the interim condensed consolidated statement of financial position as of June 30, 2019, as well as the interim condensed consolidated statements of income, comprehensive income, changes in equity and cash flows for six and three month periods then ended.
+The Board of Directors and management are responsible for preparing and presenting the financial information for these interim periods in accordance with IAS 34, "Interim Financial Reporting", and in accordance with the disclosure requirements set by the Commissioner of Capital Markets, Insurance and Savings, pursuant to the Control of Financial Services (Insurance) Law, 1981, and are also responsible for compiling financial information for these interim periods in accordance with Chapter IV of the Securities Regulations (Periodic and Immediate Reports), 1970, to the extent that these regulations apply to a corporation which consolidates insurance companies.
+Our responsibility is to express a conclusion with respect to the financial information for these interim periods, based on our review.

-We have not reviewed the condensed interim financial information of an associate company which is accounted by the equity method, the investment in which amounted to approximately NIS 16 million as of March 31, 2019, and where the Group's share in its income amounted to approximately NIS 89 thousand for the three month period then ended.
+We have not reviewed the condensed interim financial information of an associate company which is accounted by the equity method, the investment in which amounted to approximately NIS 16 million as of June 30, 2019, and where the group's share in its income amounted to approximately NIS 181 thousand and approximately NIS 92 thousand during the six and three month periods then ended, respectively.
 The condensed interim financial information of that company was reviewed by other auditors, whose review report was provided to us, and our conclusion, insofar as it pertains to the amounts which were included with respect to that company, is based on the review report which was prepared by the other auditors.